Frédéric Chopin: Death and funeral

 With his health further deteriorating, Chopin desired to have a family member with him.
-In June 1849 his sister Ludwika came to Paris with her husband and daughter, and in September, supported by a loan from Jane Stirling, he took an apartment at the Hôtel Baudard de Saint-James on the Place Vendôme.
+In June 1849 his sister Ludwika came to Paris with her husband and daughter, and in September, he took an apartment at the Hôtel Baudard de Saint-James on the Place Vendôme, with rent possibly supported by Jane Stirling.
 After 15 October, when his condition took a marked turn for the worse, only a handful of his closest friends remained with him.
 Viardot remarked sardonically, though, that "all the grand Parisian ladies considered it de rigueur to faint in his room".

 Some of his friends provided music at his request; among them, Potocka sang and Franchomme played the cello.
 Chopin bequeathed his unfinished notes on a piano tuition method, Projet de méthode, to Alkan for completion.
 On 17 October, after midnight, the physician leaned over him and asked whether he was suffering greatly.
 "No longer", he replied.
-He died a few minutes before two o'clock in the morning.
+He died a few minutes before 2 a.m.
 He was 39.
 Those present at the deathbed appear to have included his sister Ludwika, Fr.
 Aleksander Jełowicki, Princess Marcelina Czartoryska, Sand's daughter Solange, and his close friend Thomas Albrecht.
 Later that morning, Solange's husband Clésinger made Chopin's death mask and a cast of his left hand.

 The funeral, held at the Church of the Madeleine in Paris, was delayed almost two weeks until 30 October.
 Entrance was restricted to ticket holders, as many people were expected to attend.
 Over 3,000 people arrived without invitations, from as far as London, Berlin and Vienna, and were excluded.